Copyright 2010, 2013-2024 by Richard J. Ballard -- All Rights Reserved.

 This library spans the fundamental issues of computer security.
 21st Century computer security has become a design / operations specialty.
 IMO an always valid question: Does this design / product decision unduly complicate fault isolation?

+An amateur photographer since 1971, I am pursuing a second career in photography and HD video.
 I'll use this space to post IMO media worthwhile examples (e.g., a photograph, slideshow or video) with updates on no particular schedule:

 My afterhours activities are cycling, cooking and pondering unfathomable culture.